sgroenjes/foxxy-pis/README.md

   * npm run build (Unless it's already there, building on a pi can be slow..)
   * cd server && npm install
   * hostapd setup with wlan0, follow https://thepi.io/how-to-use-your-raspberry-pi-as-a-wireless-access-point/ **don't need step 8
-  * to use the cheap edups as your wlan1 wifi interface, follow this (For RPI) https://github.com/aircrack-ng/rtl8812au
+  * (these kinda suck) to use the cheap edups as your wlan1 wifi interface, follow this (For RPI) https://github.com/aircrack-ng/rtl8812au
     * OR use an interface that can be set in monitor mode and monitor bands 2.4 and 5
   * setup nginx
   * setup systemd service, I used this config